Obsidian-Dynasty-Online/.github/profile/README.md

 - **Financial Support**: Consider donating to help us cover server costs, purchase assets, and support ongoing development.
 You can donate via [PayPal](https://www.paypal.com/donate?business=your%40email.com).

-Thank you for being a part of the [Obsidian Dynasty Online](https://github.com/Obsidian-Dynasty-Online) community!
+Thank you for being a part of the [Obsidian Dynasty](https://github.com/Obsidian-Dynasty-Online) community!